bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/Deep forests and dark hills.md

 Type: National position
 Appointment: Annual appointment; Tally of the Votes by Varushkan mine and forest owners
 Powers: Can purchase from the Mines of the Mountains Ministry.
 Can upgrade a level one Mine in Volodmartz the season they are appointed
 Responsibilities: Protect the town of Triosk, and the Triosk Metal Exchange.
-Offer [[Assistance]], guidance, and mediation to the Mine-owners of Volodmartz in particular, and the northern mountains in [[General]]; seek opportunities to build the Prosperity of Volomartz
+Offer Assistance, guidance, and mediation to the Mine-owners of Volodmartz in particular, and the northern mountains in [[General]]; seek opportunities to build the Prosperity of Volomartz
 Wealth of the Mountains
 7 crowns3 ingots each of green iron, orichalcum, tempest jade and weltsilver 17 crowns6 ingots each of green iron, orichalcum, tempest jade and weltsilver